Loudness: Japanese Heavy Metal Icons

 Japan loves hard rock and heavy metal music... really, REALLY loves it.
-Germany may hold the title of Heavy Metal Motherland in the minds of most headbangers, but Japan is definitely a close second.
+England may be metal's birthplace and Germany may claim its most dedicated fan base, but Japan is definitely a close second.
 Ever since KISS adorned the cover of 1974's Hotter Than Hell album with Japanese writing and Cheap Trick chose Tokyo's famed Budokan arena to record their breakthrough live album, hard rockers have enjoyed a special relationship with the Japanese audience.
 Just about any touring band that's spent time in Japan can tell you stories of sold-out Enormo-dome shows, with throngs of gift-bearing fans following them everywhere they go in the country.
 Even during the darkest days of the 1990s when depressing Grunge rock ruled the rest of the world and traditional heavy metal was on the run, many "old school" hard rock and metal bands still maintained a frenzied and receptive audience in the Land of the Rising Sun.

 Japan is also home to its own thriving hard rock and metal scene, of course, and while local bands such as Sex Machineguns, X Japan, Vow Wow, 44 Magnum and Seikima-II (to name just a few) have all enjoyed long and successful careers in their homeland, very few Japanese bands have managed to break out internationally and become well known outside of Asia.
 Most would agree that the group that came closest to worldwide fame was LOUDNESS.

 Considered the "godfathers" of the Japanese metal scene, the quartet led by powerhouse vocalist Minoru Niihara and guitar wizard Akira Takasaki blazed a trail in the 1980s and scored a number of "firsts" for a Japanese band.
-They were the first commercially successful home-grown hard rock act in their own country, and the first to record their songs in English, which led to them becoming the first Japanese metal act to sign a worldwide deal with a major American record label (Atco).
-Though they made a brief splash in the U.S. with the minor hit single "Crazy Nights" (off of their 1985 international debut Thunder in the East), mega-stardom was unfortunately not in the cards for Loudness.
-Three decades after their brief brush with fame, Loudness still continues to release new albums and tour relentlessly throughout Japan and Asia, cementing their position as Elder Statesmen of the Japanese metal movement.
+They were the first commercially successful home-grown hard rock act in Japan, and the first to record songs in English, which led to them becoming the first Japanese metal act to sign a worldwide deal with a major American record label (Atco).
+Though they made a brief splash in the U.S. with the minor hit single "Crazy Nights" (off of 1985's international debut Thunder in the East), long term mega-stardom was unfortunately not in the cards for Loudness, but three decades after their brief brush with fame, they still continue to release new albums and tour relentlessly throughout the Far East, cementing their position as Elder Statesmen of the Japanese metal movement.

 "Crazy Doctor" (1984)